denisexana/law-society/README.md

 # Surrey Students' Law Society Website

 A professional, responsive website for the Surrey Students' Law Society, built with HTML5 and CSS3.
-The website features a modern design with the society's logo prominently displayed and a custom color scheme matching the logo's dark blue and red theme.
+The website features a modern design with the society's logo prominently displayed and a custom colour scheme matching the logo's dark blue and red theme.

 ## File Structure